websanco/liferay-learn/docs/dxp/7.x/en/headless-delivery/introduction-to-headless.md

 Liferay DXP's headless APIs allow [RESTful](https://www.w3.org/TR/2004/NOTE-ws-arch-20040211/#relwwwrest) interaction with Liferay DXP resources.
 These APIs follow the [OpenAPI specification](https://swagger.io/docs/specification/about/), which defines a standard for REST interfaces, allowing for more straightforward implementation and consumption.

 You can find detailed information on these APIs by accessing the definitions on a running Liferay DXP instance at `[server][:port]/o/api` or exploring their documentation on [SwaggerHub](https://app.swaggerhub.com/apis/liferayinc/).
+The most relevant documentation is also available at `[server][:port]/o/[api-name]/[api-version]/openapi.[yaml or json]` in a raw format – SwaggerHub presents a more friendly interface but may not match your running version.

 ### GraphQL API

 The GraphQL API is accessed using [GraphQL](https://graphql.org/), a query language that supports interactions similar to the headless REST APIs, but with slightly more flexibility.
+Liferay DXP exposes this API at `[server][:port]/o/graphql`.

 You can find detailed information on this API by exploring the API itself or its documentation through a GraphQL client.
-Liferay DXP includes a built-in client that can be found on a running Liferay DXP instance at `[server][:port]/o/api` (select "GraphQL" on the top-right).
-You can also use [external clients](https://graphql.org/graphql-js/graphql-clients/), targeting `[server][:port]/o/graphql`.
+Liferay DXP includes a built-in client that can be found on a running Liferay DXP instance at `[server][:port]/o/api` (select "GraphQL" on the top-right) and also supports [external clients](https://graphql.org/graphql-js/graphql-clients/).

 ### Plain Web/REST Services